-Covered expenses include charges made by your physician for routine physical exams for retirees only.
-(Charges for routine physical exams for a spouse/same sex partner are not covered.)
+Covered expenses include charges made by your physician for routine physical exams.
 A routine exam is a medical exam given by a physician for a reason other than to diagnose or treat a suspected or identified illness or injury, and also includes:

-- Radiological services, X-rays, lab and other tests given in connection with the exam; and - Immunizations for infectious diseases and the materials for administration of immunizations as recommended by the Advisory Committee on Immunization Practices of the Department of Health and Human Services, Center for Disease Control; - Testing for Tuberculosis; - Gynecological exam and Pap smear; - Prostate specific antigen (PSA) test for covered males age 40 and older. - Sigmoidoscopy every 5 years for persons at average risk; or Double Contrast Barium Enema (DCBE) every 5 years for persons at average risk; or - Colonoscopy every 10 years for persons at average risk for colorectal cancer.
+- Radiological services, X-rays, lab and other tests given in connection with the exam; and - Immunizations for infectious diseases and travel, and the materials for administration of immunizations as recommended by the Advisory Committee on Immunization Practices of the Department of Health and Human Services, Center for Disease Control; and - Testing for Tuberculosis.

-Covered expenses for children from birth to age 3 also include:
+Covered expenses for children from birth through age 18 also include:

-• An initial hospital check up and well child visits in accordance with the prevailing clinical standards of the American Academy of Pediatric Physicians.
+An initial hospital check up and well child visits in accordance with the prevailing clinical standards of the American Academy of Pediatric Physicians.